CardinalityCloud/prometheus-alert-generator/hugo/content/blog/roi-calculator.md

 ## The Long Game

-Here's what makes an observability strategy engagement different from throwing headcount at the problem:
+Here's what makes an observability architecture engagement different from throwing headcount at the problem:

 **Knowledge transfer is permanent.** Your team learns *why* certain metrics matter and others don't.
 They understand how to design SLOs that actually predict user pain.
 They can spot cardinality explosions before the observability bill does.